 You May Also Like

 Whether Amazon Aurora or RDS MySQL is best suited for your organization’s unique needs, we can help with the migration of your database with Percona XtraBackup.
-Percona XtraBackup is a free, online, open source and complete database backups solution.
+Percona XtraBackup is a free, online, open source and complete database backup solution.
 With XtraBackup, you can take an online physical backup of your database and restore it into a new Aurora or RDS MySQL instance.
 Read our blog to learn how to migrate your existing database to Amazon RDS.
 It covers everything you need to know for a successful migration.